-Criteria/Ele- ments Castello Sforzesco (in the manner of Giampietrino) / canvas Giampietrino (and Solario Magdeburg) / painted on wood I WITH THE 9 CTI- I 7 criteria met out of 9, with differences in orientation and the absence of the hand.
+Criteria/Ele- ments Castello Sforzesco (in the man- ner of Giampietrino) / canvas Giampietrino (and Solario Magdeburg) / painted on wood Compliance with the 9 cri- teria 9 out of 9 criteria met, but quality perceived as inferior.
+7 criteria met out of 9, with differences in orientation and the absence of the hand.
 Orientation of the portrait Conforms to the Drawing (facing left).
-Reversed (turned to the right), like in all the Milanese works studied .
+Reversed (turned to the right), like in all the Milanese works studied 81 .
 Hand pulling the hair Hand present, directly recalls the Draw-ing .
-Hand missing, but this absence does not alter the essence of the scene .
+Hand missing, but this absence does not alter the essence of the scene.
 Christ's beard Absence of the beard.
 Bifid beard, present in the Drawing and in all the Milanese versions studied.
-Crown of spines Simple and bifurcated.
+Crown of Simple and bifurcated.
 More elaborate crown, differing from the Drawing.

-83: With the exception of the unique representation of 'Christ Carrying the Cross' by Cesare da Sesto (infra p.
+^{81 :} With the exception of the unique representation of 'Christ Carrying the Cross' by Cesare da Sesto (infra p.
 29).